Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

 ### Azure Networking

-#### Virtual Network
+#### Azure Virtual Network

 - **What is it?**
-  Azure `Virtual Network` (`VNet`) is the fundamental building block for your private network in Azure, enabling secure communication between Azure resources, the internet, and on-premises networks.
+  Azure Virtual Network (`VNet`) is the fundamental building block for your private network in Azure, enabling secure communication between Azure resources, the internet, and on-premises networks.

 - **Practical Example:**
   A multi-tier application network: